bartuakyurek/Spring-Decomposed-Skinning/README.md

 In our work, blue handles represent the spring bones that are simulated in our pipeline.
-We can achieve both global secondary dynamics that jiggles major body parts of the mesh, and local secondary dynamics for soft tissues.
-The point handles on the above figure are bound to larger areas of the mesh; hence, they can produce global dynamics.
+We can achieve both global secondary dynamics that jiggles major body parts of the mesh, and local secondary dynamics for soft tissues (such as jiggling of a fat tissue).
+The blue point handles on the above figure are bound to larger areas of the mesh; hence, they can produce global dynamics.

 ## Local Dynamics with Helper Bones